Name |

-Robert St. John |
+Robert St. John

-Gender |
+Gender Male

-Compton, Sussex, England, UK (Age 54 years) |
+Fact 1162-1169 Compton, Sussex, England, UK Find all individuals with events at this location (Age 54 years)

 #1070 Letter of William de Sancto Johanne and Robert his brother addressed to Thomas archbishop of Canterbury and Hilary bishop of Chichester and all the replates of the church, etc. They grant to their mother C. (sic) their manor of Compton (Contona) for her life quit of all service due to themselves.